psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 ## The Correspondence Moves to Notes & Queries

 The correspondents in the *Academy* now appeared to take a break, perhaps as a result of Owen licking his wounds following Hartland's response in the second half of January, 1896.
 However, what at first looks like a new front of attack then opened up in *Notes & Queries*.
-A question had been raised back in the [October 10th, 1895](NANDQ:oct95) issue by a certain Mr Jonas, presumably in response to reports of the British Association meeting, but there had been no response at the time, other than an answer referring interested readers to earlier mentions in *Notes & Queries*, until the issue of February 8th, 1896, [Vol 9 Iss 215 ; 8th.
-S. ix, p109-111](https://archive.org/details/sim_notes-and-queries_1896-02-08_9_215/page/108/mode/2up?q=sin+eater).
+A question had been raised back in the [October 10th, 1895](NANDQ:oct95) issue by a certain Mr Jonas, presumably in response to reports of the British Association meeting, but there had been no response at the time, other than an answer referring interested readers to earlier mentions in *Notes & Queries*.
+At least, that is, until February, 1896.

 ```{index} ! triple: Second Controversy ; correspondence, Notes & Queries ; Owen, J. P.
 ```
 ### Owen's Early Letter to Notes & Queries

+For the [Vol 9 Iss 215 ; 8th.
+S. ix, p109-111](https://archive.org/details/sim_notes-and-queries_1896-02-08_9_215/page/108/mode/2up?q=sin+eater) of *Notes & Queries*, published on February 8th, 1896, someone must have been tidying up the in-tray, as several responses that had apparently been languishing there for some time duly appeared in print.

-However, several other replies appear to have been languishing in the in-tray for some time, the most comprehensive of which was penned by a familiar name, Mr. J. P. Owen.
+The most comprehensive of them was penned by a familiar name, Mr. J. P. Owen.
 A postscript to the answer notes that the letter had been *"sent for publication to 'N. & Q.' before the appearance of Mr. Sidney Hartland’s first letter in the Academy (Nov., 1895), and that that gentleman had it before him, in the form of a letter from me to Prof. Rhys, in October, 1895."*.
 Hartland had also referred to it in his [second letter](secondcontrov:hartland:2ndletter) to the *Academy*.

 (NANDQ:owen-oct95-letter)=
 > SIN-EATER.